AKSW/ldwpo/misc/useCases/README.md

 * **Options for running:**
  * **periodicalPapersProject.sh**: runs the PeriodicalPapers LDWProject, converting a csv file to linked data, saving the data into a graph dubbed http://lod.unicentro.br/LattesProduction/.
 The graph will be hosted in localhost:8890/sparql.
  * **qualisProject.sh**: runs the QualisBrasil LDWProject, converting a csv file to linked data, interlinking data to DBpedia resources and saving the data into a graph dubbed http://lod.unicentro.br/QualisBrasil/.
 The graph will be hosted in localhost:8890/sparql.
- * **periodicalPapersReport.sh**: generates the PeriodicalPapersReport into reports folder.
+ * **periodicalPapersReport.sh**: generates the PeriodicalPapersReport.html into reports folder.
- * **qualisReport.sh**: generates the QualisBrasilReport into reports folder.
+ * **qualisReport.sh**: generates the QualisBrasilReport.html into reports folder.